-- · This item includes only adult supervision history. - · Only post-adjudication or post-conviction federal, AP&P, private or county supervision is counted. - · Neither pre-trial supervision nor jail time is counted. - Instances of court or bench probation without a supervising entity should generally not be considered.
+- · This item includes only adult supervision history. - Only post-adjudication or post-conviction federal, AP&P, private or county supervision is counted. - Neither pre-trial supervision nor pre-trial jail time is counted. - Instances of court or bench probation without a supervising entity should generally not be considered.
 Removal from a Problem Solving Court is the sole exception. - Every Problem-Solving Court or "RIM" violation/sanction should not be counted in this section.
-An Order to Show Cause with revocation and actual removal from the Problem-Solving Court is required in order to count in this section. - Points are given if the current offense(s) occurred while the individual was on post-adjudicated or post-conviction federal, state, county, or private supervision. - Points are also given if the current offense(s) occurred while the individual was in a Problem-Solving Court when the offense resulted in actual removal from the Problem-Solving Court. - "Prior Revocation" includes a revocation and reinstatement of probation from the courts, a revocation of probation and sentence to prison, or a revocation of parole from the Board of Pardons and Parole.
-A continuation of probation or parole is not counted as a "prior revocation". - Supervision for traffic violations and minor regulatory offenses are not counted. - · Instances of supervision as a juvenile are not counted in this section.
+An Order to Show Cause with revocation and actual removal from the Problem-Solving Court is required in order to count in this section. - Points are given if the current offense(s) occurred while the individual was on post-adjudicated or post-conviction federal, state, county, or private supervision.
+This includes if the current offense occurred while the individual was in jail or prison. - Points are also given if the current offense(s) occurred while the individual was in a Problem-Solving Court when the offense resulted in actual removal from the Problem-Solving Court. - "Prior Revocation" includes a revocation and reinstatement of probation from the courts, a revocation of probation and imposition of jail time, a revocation of probation and sentence to prison, or a revocation of parole from the Board of Pardons and Parole.
+A continuation of probation or parole is not counted as a "prior revocation". - · Supervision for traffic violations and minor regulatory offenses are not counted. - Instances of supervision as a juvenile are not counted in this section.